astikanand/astikanand.github.io/techblogs/software-engineering/3_design_architectures.md

 ###### Why Design Architecture Patterns ?

-- It is not like you can't develop web applications without the use of either of MVC or MVP**.
+- It is not like you can't develop web applications without the use of either of MVC or MVP.
 - But they both are designing patterns and helps greatly in development an maintenance of your project and code.
 - At the heart of MVC is Separated Presentation.
 - The idea behind Separated Presentation is to make a clear division between domain objects that model our perception of the real world, and presentation objects that are the GUI elements we see on the screen.